The Best Online Music Streaming Services

 Before YouTube Music, Google ran their own music streaming service, but ultimately decided to merge it with YouTube’s wide library of music.
 What we have is a powerful combination of the two, offering a fairly cheap music service that encompasses everything that YouTube has to offer.
 It’s possible to have the whole YouTube suite available, which includes YouTube Premium, complete without any advertisement.
 For those that have a Google account and are frequent visitors of YouTube, this is a great service to have a look at.

 Apple Music is one of the first streaming services that made a real impact in the world, and it’s still one of the most popular on the market.
 It’s only available on Apple devices, but this also means that integration across different devices is seamless under a single account and works extremely well with an iTunes library.
 Most have praised how well the service is at finding good music that will appeal to the music thanks to a mix of human interaction and complex algorithms.
 For Apple device owners, this is one of the best choices when it comes to music.

 There aren’t many people that haven’t heard of Spotify, and it’s become the equivalent of Netflix in terms of overall reach and popularity.
 Spotify offers its subscribers countless millions of songs to listen to, as well as access to their favourite artists with a smart search.

 It can be found on various platforms, including Android, Windows, and Linux, and with integration across them all, it’s incredibly easy to switch from one device to the other without having to lose the song playing, or even the place in the song before making the switch.
-While a free version of the service does exist, most will want to look at the paid subscription to get the most that Spotify has to offer, making for a great listening experience for work or for browsing online betting sites in Australia.
+While a free version of the service does exist, most will want to look at the paid subscription to get the most that Spotify has to offer, making for a great listening experience for work or for browsing online Australian betting sites.